($827) Cost to ship a car from St. Louis, MO to Sioux Falls, SD

 The time of the year

-Seasonal demand and weather conditions in both St. Louis and Sioux Falls can impact car shipping prices.
+The time of year and weather conditions in St. Louis and Sioux Falls play a major role in determining car shipping rates.

 St. Louis experiences hot summers, cold winters, many thunderstorms, and tornados.
 There's a chance that the climate will affect your move so be sure to check the forecast ahead of time.